-At least four people were executed and five people were sentenced to death.
+At least five people were sentenced to death.
 In early 2011, Singapore posted some of its death penalty statistics on the internet.
 According to the Singapore Prison Service, there were six judicial executions in 2008, five in 2009 and none in 2010.
-No official information was available on executions carried out in 2011.
+No official information was available on executions carried out in 2011